Is life changing too fast?

 Imagine if you could say, “What kind of sauce and how big of a bottle do you want?
-Great, I’ve ordered it on the Publix app, and it will be here via drone delivery in 15 minutes, before the Jones family even arrives.”
+Great, I’ve ordered it on the Publix app, and it will be here via drone delivery in 15 minutes, before the Joneses even arrive.”

 Sounds like next-generation science fiction.
 Except that in Tampa and Orlando, Walmart is rolling out this exact service right now in partnership with DroneUp.
 Certain customers within about a mile of the Wal-Mart distribution center can sign up for this service.
 Current delivery windows are 8 a.m.-8 p.m.